 ART.
-185. Method of amortization.-For the purpose of making returns in 1919 the amount to be extinguished by amortization shall be spread in proportion to the net income (computed without benefit of the amortization allowance) between January 1, 1918, and the following dates: (a) if the claim is based on subdivision (1) of article 184, the date when the property was permanently discarded; (b) if the claim is based on subdivision (2) of article 184, the date upon which the property will be permanently discarded; and (c) if the claim is based upon subdivision (3) of article 184, April, 1919.
-All taxpayers claiming an allowance for amortization will be required to estimate the amount of their net income for the period between January 1, 1918, and the dates specified above, and also to estimate what part of such net income is properly allocable to the calendar year 1918 and what part thereof is properly allocable to the calendar year 1919.
-Such estimates shall be the basis for apportioning the amounts to be extinguished by amortization between the calendar years 1918 and 1919.
-Taxpayers reporting on the fiscal year basis (a) in all computations based upon 1918 rates shall use the amount of such allowance apportioned to the calendar year 1918; (b) in any computation based upon 1919 rates for a year beginning in 1918 and ending in 1919 shall use the amount of such allowance apportioned to the calendar year 1919; and (c) in any computation for a fiscal year beginning in 1919 shall use as many twelfths of the allowance apportioned to the calendar year 1919 as there are months of such fiscal year falling in the calendar year 1919.
+185. Amortization period.-The amortization allowance shall be spread in proportion to the net income (computed without benefit of the amortization allowance) between January 1, 1918 (or if the property was acquired subsequent to that date, January 1st of the year in which acquired) and either of the following dates:

+(a) If the claim is based on (1) of article 184, the date when the property was or will be sold or permanently discarded as a war facility; or (b) if the claim is based on (2) of article 184, the actual or estimated date of cessation of operation as a war facility.

+All taxpayers claiming an allowance for amortization shall compute (or, to the extent that accurate computations can not be made, shall estimate) the amount of their net income for the period between January 1, 1918, and the dates specified above, and shall also compute (or estimate as above) that part thereof properly assignable to each of the calendar years falling within the amortization period; and the amount of income so computed or estimated shall be the basis for apportioning the amounts of amortization applicable to each of the calendar years affected.
+Taxpayers reporting on the fiscal year basis shall (a) in all computations based upon 1918 rates for fiscal years ending in 1918 and 1919, use the amount of such allowance apportioned to the calendar year 1918; (b) in all computations based upon 1919 rates for a year beginning in 1918 and ending in 1919, use the amount of such allowance apportioned to the calendar year 1919; and (c) in all computations for subsequent fiscal years, use the number of twelfths of the allowance apportioned to each calendar year falling within such fiscal year that there are months of such calendar year falling within such fiscal year.